 You will be surprised when you discover how much your budget can ‘only’ cover, and there is a chance that this might bring up some challenges, and the fear of comprising your vision might arise.

-This is why when choosing a florist or decorator, you must ask for design options that are variations of your original vision, that are closer to your budget.
+This is why when choosing a florist or decorator, you must ask for design options that are variations of your original vision, and that are closer to your budget.

 When your florist provides options, this will help you understand what your original budget can cover and options that might be over budget.
 These options will help you manage your expectations.
 Being open to hearing options will benefit your design options.